 If your organization uses an internal communications platform, make sure you keep up to speed and weigh in as and when you can.
 Forbes said that a critical way to building your personal brand is to ask at least one question per meeting.
 Well, why not take this out of the boardroom and be just as curious online?

-An internal communications platform like Engage will also allow you to give credit to your colleagues with its “high five” feature.
+An employee advocacy platform like DSMN8 will also allow you to give credit to your colleagues with its internal communications feature.
 The software is incredibly intuitive and follows a social media feed design that also allows you to add comments and like posts.

 Advocate for Your Organization

 Advocating for your organization is an essential part of building a strong personal brand, as it lets your network know what you’re about and brings attention to your organization.

 This also reflects well in the eyes of your peers and senior management, as it displays a genuine interest in the brand’s content and its success.
 Too many people want to keep work at the office, and between the hours of 9 and 5, so stand out and show people you’re serious about what you do.

 If your company is using an employee advocacy platform like DSMN8, be sure to get involved!
 The leaderboards and rewards feature is a fantastic way for employees to stand out from the crowd and showcase their efforts.
 This can be a great way to network and build familiarity with people outside of your immediate team too.
 Remember that in many industries, having a great personal brand is just as important to your colleagues as it is your outer networks.

 Creating content is the last step in establishing yourself as an industry expert.
 It’s one thing to talk the talk, but taking this to the next level with written, video, or audio content is what truly separates the Gary Vaynerchucks from the average Joe.

 With this wealth of knowledge, you should be well on your way to establishing a reputable personal brand in the eyes of your networks.
 The only thing to ensure you do now is to be consistent.